-- diazinon ear tag (Patriot)-One tag to each ear of all animals older than 3 months.
+- diazinon ear tag (Patriot)-Apply one tag to each ear of all animals older than 3 months.
 Do not use on lactating dairy cattle.
 Remove before slaughter.

-- diazinon/chlorpyrifos ear tag (Warrior)-One tag to each ear of all animals older than 3 months when flies appear.
+- diazinon/chlorpyrifos ear tag (Warrior)-Apply one tag to each ear of all animals older than 3 months when flies appear.
 Do not use on lactating dairy cattle.
 Remove before slaughter.

-- permethrin ear tag (GardStar Plus)-One tag per ear on all animals when flies first appear in spring.
+- permethrin ear tag (GardStar Plus)-Apply one tag per ear on all animals when flies first appear in spring.
 Remove before slaughter.

-- zeta-cypermethrin/piperonyl butoxide ear tag (PYthon MagnuM)-One tag per head of all mature and weaned animals when flies appear in spring.
+- zeta-cypermethrin ear tag (PYthon MagnuM)-Apply one tag per head of all animals at least 3 months old when flies appear in spring.
 Remove tag at the end of fly season or before slaughter.

-- permethrin spray (Atroban 11% EC) at 1 quart/50 gal water.
-Spray 1 to 2 quarts per animal..
+- permethrin spray (Atroban 11% EC)-Dilute 1 quart per 50 gal water.
+Spray 1 to 2 qt per animal.
 Treat once every 2 weeks as needed.

-- permethrin RTU pour-on & spray (Permectrin)-Use undiluted in a mist sprayer.
+- permethrin RTU pour-on & spray (Permectrin S)-Use undiluted in a mist sprayer.
 Apply 0.5 oz per 100 lb body weight to neck, face, back, legs, and ears.
 Repeat treatment as needed but do not exceed 5 fl oz during any 14-day interval.

-- pyrethrins (EverGreen Pro EC 60-6) at 2 to 3 fl oz/gallon of water.
-Apply 1 quart per adult animal.
+- pyrethrins (EverGreen Pro 60-6) at 2 to 3 fl oz/gallon of water.
+Apply 1 qt per adult animal.
 Wet hair thoroughly.
 Repeat as needed.

-- permethrin backrubber or self-oiler (Gardstar 40% EC) at 118 ml per 10 gal mineral oil or diesel oil.
+- permethrin backrubber or self-oiler (Gardstar 40% EC)-Dilute at 118 ml (4 oz) per 10 gal mineral oil or diesel oil.
 Keep rubbing device charged.
 Results improve with forced daily use.

-- zeta-cypermethrin/piperonyl butoxide dust (PYthon)-Directly apply 2 oz per animal.
+- zeta-cypermethrin dust (PYthon)-Directly apply 2 oz per animal.
 Make sure to apply dust to legs.
 Repeat as needed but not more than once every 3 days.

-- diflubenzuron feed supplement (Clarifly 0.04%)-Prevents development of immature forms in manure of treated animals.
-Mix into grain according to label to provide 0.1 mg ai/kg (4.55 mg/100 lb) body weight per day.
+- diflubenzuron feed supplement (Clarifly 0.04%; JustiFLY 0.67%)-Prevents development of immature forms in manure of treated animals.
+Mix into grain according to label to provide 0.1 mg ai/kg (4.55 mg/100 lb) body weight per day (follow table on label).
 Start feeding early in spring before flies appear and discontinue when cold weather limits fly activity.

-- diflubenzuron add-pack for milk (Clarifly elim-A-fly Add-Pack 0.16%)-Prevents development of immature forms in manure of treated calves.
-Mix daily into milk/milk replacer according to label to provide 0.1 mg ai/kg (4.55 mg/100 lb) body weight per day.
+- diflubenzuron for milk (Clarifly elim-A-fly Add-Pack 0.16%; JustiFLY 0.16% Milk Replacer Product)-Prevents development of immature forms in manure of treated calves.
+Mix daily into milk/milk replacer according to label to provide 0.1 mg ai/kg (0.1 oz elim-A-fly /100 lb) body weight per day.
 Start feeding early in spring before flies appear and discontinue when cold weather limits fly activity.

 - tetrachlorvinphos mineral block (Sweetlix Rabon)-Feed free choice, 1 block for 5 head of cattle.